jbush001/NyuziProcessor/CONTRIBUTING.md

    ...
    ```

-4. Synthesize for FPGA - The Quartus synthesis tools are more stringent
+4. Synthesize for FPGA - The Quartus synthesis tools catch different types of errors
-than Verilator and catch additional errors and warnings.
+than Verilator.
 Also:
  * Open rtl/fpga/de2-115/output_files/fpga_target.map.summary and check the
  total number of logic elements to ensure the design still fits on the part
  and the number of logic elements hasn't gone up excessively (it should be